“Work hard, play hard”

 - Consider talking to a faculty mentor, either a divisional advisor or a major advisor, depending on whether you’ve declared a major or not.

 - Get academic insight from your peers through the Academic Fellows program.
 Students at your residential college can offer advice and guidance based on their experiences within their majors.
 Check out the Academic Advising website for specifics and contact information.

 - Check out the Center for Career Development for more opportunities associated with your major.
 For more information, check out the CCD website.

-- Reach out to the Student Development and Retention Office if you
+- Reach out to the Student Wellbeing Office if you

 need help navigating the university’s academic procedures.
-Contact the Retention Office if you need help
+Contact us if you need help

 because you missed a university deadline, if you are not sure about the academic

 procedures available, or you’re just not sure where to start to get your

 academic questions answered.
 We’re here to help.

 At Rice, it’s not uncommon to switch majors - in fact, 50% of students here change their major during the course of their undergraduate career.